ansible/dispatcherd/docs/design_notes.md

 > ...much like the callback receiver implementation in 3.3.0 (on which this code is based), this entry point is a kombu.ConsumerMixin.

-### Kombu
+### Kombu (Celery)

+Kombu was used by AWX before its transition to a custom solution.
 Kombu is a sub-package of celery.

 https://github.com/celery/kombu

 In messaging module, this has a `Producer` and `Consumer` classes.
-In mixins it has a `ConsumerMixin`, but no methods seem to have made it into AWX dispatch.
+In mixins it has a `ConsumerMixin`.
+AWX dispatcher has consumer classes, but no methods seem to have made it from kombu into AWX dispatch.

 This doesn't deal with worker pool management.
 It does have examples with `Worker` classes.
 These follow a similar contract with `process_task` here.